anderspalm/react_redux_and_rails/README.md

 # README

-I will update this with how to work with React and Redux in a Rails environment as I learn these two technologies.
+I will update this with how to work with React and Redux in a Rails environment, as I learn these two technologies by playing with this sandbox project.